 What Is A Home Security System?

 A home security system is a group of physical electronic components that all work together to protect a home.
-Often it will consist of the following objects:
+If you want to see real systems, read our SimpliSafe review, ADT review, or Vivint review.
+Often, a home security system will consist of the following objects:

 - Security camera: Smart security cameras hook up to Wi-Fi, enabling us to livestream footage of our system remotely and receive notifications when our cameras detect movement, people, or packages.
 Many cameras include infrared or color night vision, cloud or local storage, and two-way audio, which allows us to speak to whoever is on camera.
 Some cameras also have smart platform integrations such as Amazon Alexa or Google Assistant.